Skip to Main Content

 FIT

 The primary concern for any garment is tightness.
-While you cannot go wrong with a jacket/dress that is a skosh too loose, a garment that is too snug evokes negative attributes of disheveled and careless – both of which are not only non-conducive to evoking a positive sense of who you are and what your represent, but are decisions made about you at the subconscious level.
-You’re rejected yet they cannot tell you why.
+While you cannot go wrong with a jacket/dress that is a skosh too loose, a garment that is too snug evokes negative attributes of being disheveled and careless – both of which are not only non-conducive to evoking a positive sense of who you are and what you represent but are decisions made about you at the subconscious level.
+You’re rejected, yet they cannot tell you why.

 Therefore, a comfortable, loose fit is vital.
 Where our clients are unsuccessful in this fundamental requisite, we are equipped to remedy the oversight in post-production retouching.